Lisa Ann Sandell

-Lisa Ann Sandell is an American author of young adult novels.
-She has written and published three books, A Map of the Known World, Song of the Sparrow and The Weight of the Sky.
+Lisa Ann Sandell is an American author and editor of young adult literature.
+She is the author of three novels, A Map of the Known World, Song of the Sparrow and The Weight of the Sky, and the Editorial Director of the narrative nonfiction imprint at Scholastic Books.

 Biography

-Before she published her first book, Sandell interned in Jerusalem, Israel at the news magazine The Jerusalem Report.
-The experience informed Sandell's first novel, The Weight of the Sky, published by Viking Children's Books in 2006.
+Before she published her first book, Sandell traveled to Israel for a birthright trip and interned in Jerusalem, Israel, at the news magazine The Jerusalem Report.
+The experience informed Sandell's first novel, The Weight of the Sky, a novel in verse published by Viking Children's Books in 2006.

 In 1999, Sandell received a BA in Medieval and Renaissance Literature from the University of Pennsylvania.
 Her honors thesis on Sir Thomas Malory's treatment of Lancelot in Le Morte d'Arthur provided the inspiration for her second novel, Song of the Sparrow.
+Her last published work, A Map of the Known World, was published in 2009.

-Sandell moved to New York City in 2000, and began work as a children's book editor.
-She continues to write for young adults, and wrote a short story titled "See Me" for the anthology 21 Proms, which was published by Point in 2007.
+Sandell moved to New York City in 2000, and began work as a children's book editor at Scholastic.
+She is the Editorial Director of Scholastic Focus, the narrative nonfiction imprint of Scholastic.

+Sandell is married to Liel Leibovitz, conservative Israeli pundit and editor-at-large for Tablet magazine.